microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-delete.md

 |Application      |    Not supported.           | Not supported. |

-### To delete the profile photo of the signed-in user
+### Delete the profile photo of the signed-in user

 <!-- { "blockType": "ignored"  } // Note: Removing this line will result in the permissions autogeneration tool overwriting the table. -->
 |Permission type      | Least privileged permissions             | Higher privileged permissions             |